Home» Gadgets» Mobiles» Samsung Galaxy A27 Launched in Nepal with Slimmer Bezels and Punch-hole Display

 Samsung Galaxy A27 Overview

 There is a subtle change in the overall design of the A27.
 Like most 2026 Samsung phones, it retains the pill-shaped camera module, and honestly, I think Samsung is sticking with it for good.
-It is clean, minimal, and there is nothing to complain about there.
+It is clean and minimal, and there is nothing to complain about there.

 The one thing I do want to complain about is the water resistance.
 The A26 last year had an IP67 rating, meaning the phone could technically survive accidental submersion.
 The A27, however, steps down to IP64, which only covers splashes.

-The phone still features a glass back with a plastic frame, so the downgrade is a bit confusing.
+The phone still sticks with a glass back paired with a plastic frame, and an upgrade in this area would have certainly been appreciated.
 Regardless, the most impressive change is something you will notice the moment you turn on the display.

 The Galaxy A27 has finally gotten its long-awaited display upgrade, a punch-hole notch, and more uniform bezels.
 I have personally been asking for this for a long time, and it is a much-needed change that makes the phone look noticeably more premium.